 Columbus State University Libraries

-Full-time faculty numbers 284.
+Full-time faculty numbers 300.
 Academically, the university is organized into four colleges: College of Letters and Sciences, D. Abbott Turner College of Business, College of Education and Health, and College of the Arts.
-The university offers 47 bachelor, 41 masters, 6 specialist and 1 doctoral degrees.
-Columbus State as a robust offering of fully online and hybrid classes in addition to traditional face to face learning.
+The university offers 76 bachelor, 89 masters, 11 specialist and one doctoral degrees.
+Columbus State has a robust offering of fully online and hybrid classes in addition to traditional face-to-face learning.

 The Government Documents librarian is primarily responsible for the selection of government documents and supporting materials.
 The administration, receipt, processing and maintenance of the documents collection is also the responsibility of the documents librarian.
-The documents librarian is a member of the library's Information Services Reference team.
-Each Information Services librarian serves as a liaison with various academic departments of the university.
-Each liaison librarian makes collection development recommendations and decisions in his or her respective academic discipline.
+The documents librarian is the Head of Technical Systems and Services.
+The Business Librarian assists the documents librarian with reference service and outreach.
+Every librarian at CSU makes collection development recommendations and decisions in his or her respective academic discipline.
 The government documents librarian consults with the appropriate liaison librarians when making relevant collection management decisions.

-The library selects the Basic Collection either in electronic or tangible form as specified by the FDLP (http://www.fdlp.gov/requirements-guidance/collections-and-databases/1442-basic-collection).
+The library selects the Basic Collection either in electronic or tangible form as specified by the FDLP.

-The library endeavors to select relevant items from the Suggested Core Collection (http://www.fdlp.gov/news-and-events/367-temp/267-suggested-core-collections).
+The library endeavors to select relevant items from the Suggested Core Collection.
 Items are selected based upon the needs of district and university patrons.

 Subject emphasis is placed on items emanating from Congress, The Chief Executive, Defense, Education, Health and Human Services, and Justice.
 The library selects publications issued by the Census Bureau with special emphasis on the region and surrounding area.
-Somewhat less emphasis is placed on items from Departments of State, Labor, Interior, Commerce, Energy, Treasury and NASA although items from these resources are selectively collected.
+Somewhat less emphasis is placed on items from Departments of State, Labor, Interior, Commerce, Energy, Treasury and NASA.
+Items from these resources are selectively collected.

 A separate microfiche collection is maintained.
 It is organized by SuDoc classification number.
-Microfiche government publications are housed in special cabinets located in the microforms room on the main floor of the library.
+Microfiche government publications are housed in special cabinets located in the microform reading room on the main floor of the library.